particle1331/eskwelabs-agency/README.md

 # eskwelabs-agency

-Exercises in machine learning for Cohort III Fellows.
+Exercises in machine learning for Cohort III.